ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

         device=device,
     )

 If we were to now plot the results of all four considered incident ray directions, we get the following image:

 .. figure:: ./images/tutorial_multiple_flux.png
    :width: 100 %
    :align: center

+We hope this tutorial gave you an idea of how ``ARTIST`` works - check out further tutorials for a more in depth demonstration of what you can do with our software!